 I. Its duration was from 1969 to 1974.

 II.
-There were two main objective of this plan i.e. growth with stability and progressive achievement of self reliance.
+There were two main objectives of this plan i.e. growth with stability and progressive achievement of self-reliance.

 6. Fifth Five Year Plan: